asharahmed/letters/README.md

 # letters
-A (incomplete) list of letters sent, in the interest of openness.
+A (incomplete) list of letters sent, either electronically (EMAIL) or physically (POST) in the interest of openness.